Bacteria cause urinary tract infections (UTIs), so doctors usually treat them with antibiotics. But is it possible to treat a UTI without these drugs?

 1. Stay hydrated

-Drinking enough water is one of the easiest ways to help prevent and treat UTIs.
+Drinking enough water can help prevent and treat UTIs.

 Water helps the urinary tract organs remove waste from the body efficiently while retaining vital nutrients and electrolytes.

-Being hydrated also dilutes the urine and speeds its journey through the system, making it harder for bacteria to reach the cells that line urinary organs and to cause an infection.
+Being hydrated also dilutes the urine and speeds its journey through the system, making it harder for bacteria to reach and infect the cells that line the urinary organs.

 2. Urinate when the need arises

-It also reduces the amount of time that bacteria in the urine are exposed to cells in the urinary tract, reducing the risk of them attaching and forming an infection.
+It also reduces the amount of time that bacteria in the urine are exposed to cells in the tract, limiting the risk of them attaching to and infecting these cells.

-Always urinate as soon as possible when the urge strikes to help prevent and treat UTIs.
+Urinating as soon as possible after the urge strikes

 3. Drink cranberry juice

 Cranberry juice is one of the most well-established natural treatments for UTIs.
-People have also traditionally used it to help clear general infections and speed up wound recovery time.
+People also use it to clear other infections and speed wound recovery.

 Cranberry juice also contains antioxidants, including polyphenols, which have antibacterial and anti-inflammatory properties.

-There is no set guideline on how much cranberry juice to drink to treat a UTI, but a common recommendation is to drink around 400 milliliters (mL) of at least 25-percent cranberry juice every day.
+There is no set guidance about how much cranberry juice to drink for a UTI.
+To prevent them, a person might drink around 400 milliliters of at least 25% cranberry juice every day.
 However, more research is necessary to determine how much cranberry juice to drink for a UTI.

 4. Use probiotics

-Beneficial bacteria, known as probiotics, can help keep the urinary tract healthy and free from harmful bacteria.
+Beneficial bacteria, called probiotics, can help keep the urinary tract healthy and free from harmful bacteria.

-In particular, a group of probiotics called lactobacilli may help with treating and preventing UTIs.
+In particular, probiotics in the Lactobacillus group may help treat and prevent UTIs, according to some research.
 They may do this by:

 - preventing harmful bacteria from attaching to urinary tract cells

-- producing hydrogen peroxide in urine, which is a strong antibacterial
+- producing hydrogen peroxide, a strong antibacterial agent, in urine

-- lowering urine pH, making conditions less favorable for bacteria
+- lowering urine’s pH, making conditions less favorable for bacteria

-People can also take probiotic supplements, which are usually in the form of a capsule or a powder that mixes into water or other beverages.
+People can also take probiotic supplements, usually as capsules or a powder that mixes into water or other beverages.

 5. Get enough vitamin C